apache/couchdb/src/docs/src/best-practices/jsdevel.rst

 shard range it found the issue on, followed by the design document, and the document ID.
-Then, the ``{map_doc, ..., ...}`` tuple indicates which operation failed (mapping a document) where the 2nd element is the result from the QuickJS engine, and the 3rd is the result from the Spidermonkey engine.
+Then, the ``{map_doc, ..., ...}`` tuple indicates which operation failed (mapping a document) where the 2nd element is the result from the QuickJS engine, and the 3rd is the result from the SpiderMonkey engine.

 Sometimes it maybe needed to ignore some databases or design documents.
 That can be done with a number of regular expression patterns in the